NixOS/rfcs/rfcs/0133-git-hashing.md

 Each item can be done separately provided its dependent items are also done.
 These are the items we wish to commit to at this time.
-(The goals mentioned future work are, in a separate document, also broken down into a dependency graph of smaller steps.)
+(The goals mentioned under [future work](#future-work) are, in a separate document, also broken down into a dependency graph of smaller steps.)

 ## Git file hashing